 Of course everyone knows one of skin's enemies is the sun.
 I finally believe that now after all those years of tanning and sometimes burning.
 The truth is, though, that I'm going to miss having a sun-kissed glow in the summertime.
 I always felt healthier-looking after a day in the sun.
 Life's full of little ironies.

 IF YOU ARE INTERESTED IN SEEING ADDITIONAL PHOTOS AND UPDATES, PLEASE GO BACK TO THE TOP OF PAGE AND CLICK LINKS AT UPPER RIGHT.
-ADDITIONAL BLOG ENTRIES SHOW PHOTOS OF THE GRAFT FROM 2009 TO 2012.
+ADDITIONAL BLOG ENTRIES SHOW PHOTOS OF THE GRAFT.
 Each month listed has a photo update.